DocumentationsSites/Documents/README.md

 - **Adding Documents**: Explains how users can add new documents to the dropdown.
 - **Join Our Discord Community**: Includes the invite link to your Discord server for further help and uploading.
 - **License & Credits**: Basic section to credit the project and include licensing details (if you have one).

-This should be a good start for a README to go along with your project!
-Let me know if you need anything else.